Kāpiti Arts Trail: Guide Listing no. 28

-Storm sculpts and paints from her Raumati South studio.
+Storm sculpts and paints from her studio in Paraparaumu Beach.

 Painting: This year I’m working on a series of textured, almost sculptural forms playing with light and shadow.
 I welcome visitors to my studio, and enjoying making one-off personal works, accepting several commissions a year.